jimmy622001/AWS_DRS_POC/README.md

 - **Failover region**: London (eu-west-2)

 These regions were selected for their proximity, compliance with European data regulations, and complete service availability.

+## Recent Updates

+### Module Removals
+Several modules have been removed to streamline the architecture and focus on core DR functionality:

+- **Analytics Module**: Removed as analytics workloads are not relevant in a DR environment
+- **CICD Module**: Removed as CI/CD pipelines are not typically needed in DR scenarios
+- **Infracost Module**: Removed as it's a development utility rather than core infrastructure

+See [MODULE_REMOVALS.md](MODULE_REMOVALS.md) for detailed information about these changes and their benefits.